 This poem, Where I’m From written by George Ella Lyon, is a touching one that gives insight to the person who wrote it through the senses and visualization.
 From family sayings to the smells that bring her childhood to life, it is like a time capsule of memories: an opening to a her heart and an inside secret all in one.
 The Where I’m From poetry activity will sure open a door in getting to know your students and encourage creativity and expression.

 Based on this poem, you can help your students create their own poetry to encapsulate this time in their lives.
 In the past I have used this poem and the creation of one as an activity around this time of year as part of National Poetry Month.
-And since it is a poem about the child, it is also a great project to complete in time for Mother’s Day.
+And since it is a poem about the student, it is also a great project to complete as a gift for a family member.
 (A real tear-jerker!)

-To get you started, here are some links and ideas to help bring the poem into your classroom.
+To get you started, here are three steps (plus an optional fourth) you can take to bring the poem into your classroom.

 Where I’m From